 The U.S. Bankruptcy Code was enacted by Congress in 1978 (Bankruptcy Reform Act of 1978, Pub.
 L. 95-598, Nov.
-6, 1978).
-It is codified at Title 11 of the United States Code.
-The bankruptcy process is governed by the Federal Rules of Bankruptcy Procedure and local rules of each bankruptcy court.
-The Bankruptcy Rules also contain a set of official forms for use in bankruptcy cases.
-There is a bankruptcy court for each federal judicial district in the United States.
+6, 1978), and substantially amended in 2005 by the Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA).
+Bankruptcy law is codified at Title 11 of the United States Code.
+The Federal Rules of Bankruptcy Procedure and local rules of each bankruptcy court govern the bankruptcy process.
+The Bankruptcy Rules also contain official forms for use in bankruptcy cases.
+There is a bankruptcy court in each federal judicial district in the United States.

 U.S. bankruptcy judges are officers of the federal district courts.
 A bankruptcy judge may decide any matter connected with a bankruptcy case, such as eligibility to file or whether a debtor should receive a discharge of debts.
 However, much of the bankruptcy process is administrative.
 In cases under Chapters 7, 12, or 13 of the Bankruptcy Code, and in some Chapter 11 cases, the administrative process is carried out by a trustee who is elected by the creditors or appointed through the U.S. Trustee program to oversee the case.